-Always measure chlorine bleach.
+Always measure liquid chlorine bleach.
 Do not guess.
 Never use more than 1 cup (250 mL) for a full load.
 Use less with lower water level settings.
 Follow manufacturer's directions for safe use.
 Use a cup with a pouring spout to avoid spilling.

-- 1. Load the washer. - Pour measured chlorine bleach carefully into dispenser.
+- 1. Load the washer. - 2.
+Pour measured chlorine bleach carefully into dispenser.
 Do not let bleach splash, drip or run down into washer basket.
 Undiluted bleach will damage any fabric it touches. - 3.
 Start the washer.
 Bleach will be diluted automatically during wash part of cycle.

-NOTE: Do not add all-fabric bleach to the dispenser.
-The dispenser can clog.
+NOTE: Do not use this dispenser to add powdered chlorine or all-fabric bleach to your wash load.
+The dispenser is for liquid chlorine bleach only.